Mag. Josef Mattes, PhD, MSc

 Trying to get into a really applied field, and through a chain of chance events, I ended up both having a part-time job at the Numerical Harmonic Analysis Group; and getting a post-graduate degree in Quantitative Finance from the Institute for Advanced Studies (IHS) Vienna.
 Already having abandoned foundations of mathematics for its lack of real foundations, the foundations of much of economic theory turned out to look no better.
 On the positive side, I did acquire a strong interest in behavioural economics, and more generally in how/when/why we go wrong in our opinions and decisions (what psychologists refer to as "cognitive illusions" or "heuristics and biases").

 One of these biases, the negativity bias, leads us to overemphasis perceived problems (just look at the nearest newspaper).
 Positive psychology set out to redress this imbalance - this is another one of my interests, resulting in a "MAPP" (MSc Applied Positive Psychology) from Bucks New University.
+In addition, I trained as a psychotherapist.

 Publications and talks